wp-plugins/better-analytics/readme.txt

 == Installation ==
 1. Upload `better-analytics` folder to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in the WordPress admin area.
+1. Activate the Better Analytics plugin through the 'Plugins' menu in the WordPress admin area.
 1. Add your Web Property ID under the 'Settings -> Better Analytics' area of the WordPress admin.
 1. Optional (but probably a good idea so you don't double report your traffic) - disable any other Analytics code you have enabled.

 == Frequently Asked Questions ==
-= Can This Be Used With The Legacy Google Analytics Code? = No, this plugin is for Google Universal Analytics.
+= Can Better Analytics Be Used With The Legacy Google Analytics Code? = No, the Better Analytics plugin is for Google Universal Analytics.
 You can upgrade any old non-Universal property to support both legacy and Universal under your [Google Analytics Property Settings](https://www.google.com/analytics/web/?#management/Settings/).

-= Can You Add [insert feature here]? =
-If it's possible and it makes sense, then yes.
-The best way to put in a request would be to create a thread in the [support forum over here](https://forums.digitalpoint.com/forums/better-analytics.31/#utm_source=readme&utm_medium=wordpress&utm_campaign=plugin).
+= Can You Add [insert feature here] To Better Analytics? = If it's possible and it makes sense, then yes.
+The best way to put in a feature request for Better Analytics would be to create a thread in the [support forum over here](https://forums.digitalpoint.com/forums/better-analytics.31/#utm_source=readme&utm_medium=wordpress&utm_campaign=plugin).

-= I speak a language that isn't supported by this plugin, can I help translate it? = Yes.
+= I speak a language that isn't supported by Better Analytics, can I help translate it? = Yes.
 Unfortunately we don't speak every language in the world, so if you would like to help with translating, please contact us in the [support forum over here](https://forums.digitalpoint.com/forums/better-analytics.31/#utm_source=readme&utm_medium=wordpress&utm_campaign=plugin).

 == CDN ==

-The JavaScript used by this plugin should be able to be cached properly by content delivery networks (it has been tested with CloudFlare).
+The JavaScript used by Better Analytics should be able to be cached properly by content delivery networks (it has been tested with CloudFlare).
 This means if your site uses CloudFlare, the JavaScript code will be cached in their data centers and delivered to end users via the closest data center.

 == Thanks ==

-Thank you to all the individuals who have contributed translations:
+Thank you to all the individuals who have contributed translations for Better Analytics:

 * Indonesian: [Arick](http://www.developingwp.com/#utm_source=readme&utm_medium=wordpress&utm_campaign=plugin)

 == Screenshots ==

-1. Dashboard in realtime mode.
+1. Analytics dashboard in realtime mode.
-2. Dashboard showing page views by normalized categories for the last month.
+2. Analytics dashboard showing page views by normalized categories for the last month.
-3. Dashboard showing organic search traffic by country for the last 3 months.
+3. Analytics dashboard showing organic search traffic by country for the last 3 months.
-4. Dashboard showing sessions by date for the last 3 months.
+4. Analytics dashboard showing sessions by date for the last 3 months.
 5. One of ~1,000 metric/segment combinations for weekly heat maps (showing all sessions for the last 4 weeks).
 6. Stacked area percent charts allow you to see historical changes (browser usage for the last 10 years shows the rise of Chrome and the fall of Internet Explorer).
-7. Event report shows things like external links being clicked, YouTube video engagement, comments being created, etc.  You are able to correlate that data against any other metrics you wish.
+7. Better Analytics event report shows things like external links being clicked, YouTube video engagement, comments being created, etc.  You are able to correlate that data against any other metrics you wish.
 For example maybe you wanted to see what countries users are in that watch YouTube videos.
-8. Issue monitoring report alerts to you client-side issues with your site.
+8. Better Analytics issue monitoring report alerts to you client-side issues with your site.
 Things like invalid pages being accessed (404), JavaScript errors, images not loading, embedded YouTube videos that the author removed, etc.
 9. An automated system that is able to check your Google Analytics account and helps you configure your Google Analytics web property settings properly is included.
-10. Includes an optional front-end widget that shows popular pages/posts being viewed right now.
+10. Better Analytics includes an optional front-end widget that shows popular pages/posts being viewed right now.
-11. General settings.
+11. Better Analytics General settings.
 12. Custom dimension tracking allows you to track categories, authors, tags and registered users.
 13. Social button engagement allows you to track things like Likes/Unlikes/Tweets/Shares.
 14. Track clicks on the ads on your site.